-Comrade Linde [Agursky], who has been in this country for several months as the representative of your committee, has met with our committee and also with the representatives of this group of the Communist Party of America, in an effort to bring about unity.
-We have indicated to him our willingness to discuss the question with the Central Executive Committee of the Communist Party of America, and to take any action necessary to bring this element into the united party, having even elected two representatives of our committee to meet with a similar committee from the CP of A at any time they are ready to open negotiations.
+Comrade Linde [???], who has been in this country for several months as the representative of your committee, has met with the Communist Party of America in an effort to bring about unity.
+We have indicated to him our willingness to discuss the question with the Central Executive Committee of the Communist Party of America, and to take any action necessary to bring this element into the united party, having even elected 2 representatives of our committee to meet with a similar committee from the CP of A any time they are ready to open negotiations.

-From the report of Comrade Linde [Agursky] to us we understand that his efforts have met with a rebuff, the CEC of the CP of A refusing to enter into any discussion of the question.
+From the report of Comrade Linde [???] to us we understand that his efforts have met with a rebuff, the CEC of the CP of A refusing to enter into any discussion of the question.

-While we do not consider what remains of the CP of A can gain any considerable influence or play any important role in the Communist movement in this country, the existence of such a group, which may at a critical moment issue appeals in the name of Communism as against those of the UCP, and thus create confusion in the minds of the workers, is a force bringing disorganization into the movement, and therefore our policy is directed toward the elimination of this group by absorbing it into the united party.
+While we do not consider what remains of the CP of A can gain any considerable importance or play any important role in the Communist movement in this country, the existence of such a group, which may at a critical moment issue appeals in the name of Communism as against those of the UCP, and thus create confusion in the minds of the workers, is a force bringing disorganization into the movement, and therefore our policy is directed toward the elimination of this group by absorbing it into our united party.

-Most of the present CP of A propaganda consists of attacks on individual members of the UCP, but out of the discussion which has taken place the following points of disagreement on tactical questions has developed:
+Most of the present CP of A propaganda consists of attacks on individual members of the UCP, but out of the discussion which has taken place, the following points of disagreement on tactical questions has developed:

-1. The CP of A declares that the Communist shop branches form the basis of the Soviets; the UCP that Shop Committees made up of party and nonparty members in which the party members form a separate group, are the basis for the Soviets.
+1. The CP of A declares that the Communist shop branches form the basis of the Soviets; the UCP that Shop Committees made up of party and non-party members in which the party members form a separate group are the basis for the Soviets.

-2. The CP of A contends that illegality is in itself something to be desired and attacks the UCP for developing legal work along side of its illegal work.
+2. The CP of A contends that illegality is in itself something to be desired and attacks the UCP for developing legal work alongside of its illegal work.

-3. The CP of A disagrees with out policy of developing a friendly understanding with the IWW on a Communist basis, and in endeavoring to split the AF of L an dunite the advanced elements in a revolutionary industrial union, including the IWW.
+3. The CP of A disagrees with out policy of developing a friendly understanding with the IWW on a Communist basis, and is endeavoring to split the AF of L and united the advanced elements in revolutionary industrial union, including the IWW.
 It takes the position that it is too late to undertake this work.

-4. On the question of armed insurrection, the UCP policy is to carry on a systematic and persistent campaign of education to familiarize the workers with the necessity of using armed force in the final revolutionary struggle for power, whereas the CP of A considers it an indication of its "revolutionary" character to call for the use of armed force under every conceivable circumstance, as in a leaflet issued in connection with a petty economic strike of an entirely reactionary character by New York City street car workers.
-"The Communist Party of America sounds the call for revolution, for armed uprising of all the workers."
-We consider the issuance of such "calls" at a time when the social and industrial conditions have not yet developed in the masses the slightest tendency toward revolution and when such a call arouses among these workers merely derisive laughter, the work of irresponsible emotionalists who believe they can build up a Communist movement by shouting strong phrases at the workers.
+4. On the question of armed insurrection, the UCP policy is to carry on a systematic and persistent campaign of education to familiarize the workers with the necessity of using armed force in the final revolutionary struggle for power, whereas the CP of A considers it an indication of its "revolutionary" character to call for the use of armed force under every conceivable circumstance, as in a leaflet issued in connection with a petty economic strike of an entirely reactionary character, by New York City streetcar workers - "The Communist Party of America sounds the call for revolution, for armed uprising of all the workers."
+We consider the issuance of such "calls" at a time when the social and industrial conditions have not yet developed in the masses the slightest tendency toward revolution and when such a call arouses among these workers merely derisive laughter, the work of irresponsible emotionalists who believe they can build up a Communist movement by shouting street phrases at the workers.